 Taxpayers or their POA representatives can fax the POA-1 form to the following number: (317) 615-2605.

-Regardless of whom taxpayers designate as their POA, the POA-1 form does not need to be notarized.
+Regardless of whom taxpayers designate as their POAs, the POA-1 form does not need to be notarized.

-Yes, the Department will accept an electronic copy of the POA-1 form via e-mail.
-However, the Department will not accept an electronic copy of the POA-1 form without a taxpayer’s signature.
+Yes, the department accepts electronic copies of the POA-1 form via email.
+However, the department does not accept electronic copies of the POA-1 form without a taxpayer’s signature.

 Taxpayers can designate anyone, including family members, CPAs or attorneys, to be their POA representative.

-Yes, the POA representative may speak with any employee once the POA-1 form has been processed in the Department’s system.
+Yes, the POA representative may speak with any department employee after the POA-1 form has been processed in the department’s system.
+However, depending on how the form was received, there may be a delay before the POA-1 is visible statewide.

-The taxpayer must first complete and sign the POA-1 form.
-Next, the taxpayer would scan the POA-1 form into his or her computer.
-Finally, the taxpayer can attach the electronic copy and send it via e-mail to the Department.
+You must first complete and sign the POA-1 form.
+Then you can scan the POA-1 form into your computer, attach the electronic copy, and email it to the department.

 If you are listed as an authorized personal representative on the tax return, a POA-1 is not required to discuss that specific return with you.
 However, if you have additional questions outside of the tax return itself, other tax years, or other submitted forms, the POA-1 will be required.